padogrid/padogrid/mqtt-addon-core/README.md

 HaMqttClient haclient = HaCluster.getHaMqttClient();
 ```

 ✏️  The method, `HaMqttClient.messageArrivedComplete(MqttClient client, int messageId, int qos)`, is a counterpart of `IMqttClient.messageArrivedComplete(int message Id, int qos)`.
 As described in the preivous section, the latter method is not supported for a cluster with more than one (1) endpoint.
-The former method is simply there for completeness.
-You would instead normally invoke `client.messageArrivedComplete(int message Id, int qos)` from the callback as shown in the following example. *Note that unlike `MqttClient` which supports only one callback, `HaMqttClient` supports multiple callbacks.*
+The former method addresses this limitation, but since you can simply use the required argument, `client` to directly invoke the method, it is not that useful.
+It is merely there for API completeness.
+You would normally invoke `client.messageArrivedComplete(int message Id, int qos)` from a callback as shown in the following example. *Note that unlike `MqttClient` which supports only one callback, `HaMqttClient` supports multiple callbacks.*

 ```java
 HaMqttClient haclient = HaCluster.getHaMqttClient();